-(II) Some Project Companies will be acquired directly from the Manager or another member of the Gresham House Group
+(pp) Some ESS Project Companies will be acquired directly from the Manager or another member of the Gresham House Group

-It is intended that some energy storage systems will continue to be acquired from members of the Gresham House Group and/or Noriker.
+It is intended that some energy storage systems will continue to be acquired from members of the Gresham House Group.
 The Group also acquires energy storage systems that have been operated or developed by the Gresham House Group or are owned by persons who are managed or advised by the Gresham House Group.
 In such circumstances there will be a conflict of interest between the Group and the Gresham House Group, with regard to the terms on which such energy storage systems may be acquired by the Group from the Gresham House Group or persons who have an operational, management or advisory relationship with the Gresham House Group.
 Since the New Shares to be issued pursuant to the Share Issuance Programme will be admitted to trading on the Specialist Fund Segment, the Company will not be required to comply with, in particular, Chapter 11 of the Listing Rules regarding related party transactions.
-While the Company has adopted a related party policy (in relation to which the Company's financial adviser will quide the Company), it is not proposed that the Company will seek Shareholder approval in respect of each acquisition of energy storage systems that would constitute a related party transaction.
+While the Company has adopted a related party policy (in relation to which the Company's financial adviser will guide the Company), it is not proposed that the Company will seek Shareholder approval in respect of each acquisition of energy storage systems that would constitute a related party transaction.
 In order to manage that conflict of interest, a protocol has been agreed between Gresham House and the Board, which is to be followed whenever an ESS Project owned, managed, or advised by the Gresham House Group is to be acquired by the Group.

-(mm) Acquisition of less than 100 per cent. of an energy storage system
+(qq) Acquisition of less than 100 per cent. of an energy storage system

-Although the Group will typically seek full legal and operational control of the energy storage systems it acquires, it may not always be able, for structural or commercial reasons, to acquire 100 per cent. of the equity interest in such ESS Projects.
-The Group may participate in joint ventures or acquire majority or minority interests where this approach enables the Group to gain exposure to ESS Projects within its investment policy which it would not otherwise be able to acquire on a whollyowned basis.
+Although the Group typically seeks full legal and operational control of the energy storage systems it acquires, it may not always be able, for structural or commercial reasons, to acquire 100 per cent. of the equity interest in such ESS Projects.
+The Group may participate in joint ventures or acquire majority or minority interests where this approach enables the Group to gain exposure to ESS Projects within its investment policy.
 This may hamper the Group's ability to control such assets and may also reduce the future returns to the Company.

-(nn) Sale risk
+(rr) Sale risk